clueboard/milc/README.md

 Docopt has poor error handling.
 You have to do your own argument validation, and even when Docopt knows the passed arguments are invalid it does not return a useful error message to the user.
-The DSL for argument definition makes it hard to compose Docopt programs.

 Docopt does not support config files.